 We abuse the land because we regard it as a commodity belonging to us.
 When we see land as a community to which we belong, we may begin to use it with love and respect.Sand County Almanac

 3. Trusteeship is different from private or statutory forms of ownership, meaning that the land is looked after for present and future generations to benefit from, and such common pool resources as land are replenished.
 Any income from leases or rents are used to replenish the land, and for other community benefits.

 6. Land and property: ownership of land in reality means the possession of a bundle of rights over land, such as the right to occupy, to cross or to fish.
 These rights include the rights to transfer the rights to others.
 Land tenure is the legal system, which defines the nature of this bundle of rights, how they relate, and how they are conveyed and recorded.
-Landownership is about how the rights defined by the tenure system are possessed, the pattern of these rights and the character of those who hold the rights.
+Land ownership is about how the rights defined by the tenure system are possessed, the pattern of these rights and the character of those who hold the rights.

 So, what alternative models of ownership can give farmers long-term security of tenure, the opportunity to build significant equity and also prevent farms from being priced out of reach of future farmers?
-What ownership models strike a balance between the existing farmer’s interests in owning his/her own farm and on the other hand, the interest of aspiring farmers who want to buy farms for affordable prices, and also the interests of local communities who want to preserve a local agricultural economy and enjoy locally produced fresh food?
+What ownership models strike a balance between the existing farmer’s interests in owning his/her own farm and on the other hand, the interest of aspiring farmers who want to buy farms for affordable prices?
+Or the interests of local communities who want to preserve a local agricultural economy and enjoy locally produced fresh food?

 The Equity Trust in the USA has developed two ownership arrangements, one involving conservation easements and the other, long term ground leases:

 8.2.
 Ground leases with lessee ownership of improvements.
 The land trust acquires the freehold of the land, whilst agreeing a ground lease with the farmer.
 This lease transfers specific rights of use and possessions to the farmer, along with ownership of buildings /structures on the land and other improvements on the land.
 Farmers normally buy the existing improvements, including the farmhouse, when they enter into a ground lease.
-Such ground leases can run for 99 years, with provisions for inheritance of the leasehold interest, and may be renewable so as to provide long-term land tenure for farming families as long as a competent family member is able to farm.
+Such ground leases can run for 99 years, with provisions for inheritance of the leasehold interest.
+They may also be renewable so as to provide long-term land tenure for farming families as long as a competent family member is able to farm.

-8.3.
-Discussion: Both methods involve ways of sharing ownership, and the allocation of bundles of rights, and can require, for example:
+Both methods involve ways of sharing ownership.
+The allocation of bundles of rights, and can require, for example:

-Statement on the Co-operative Identity ICA 2007
+The International Co-operative Alliance Statement on the Co-operative Identity defines a co-operative as:

-A co-operative is an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly owned and democratically controlled enterprise.
+an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly owned and democratically controlled enterprise.